Check out our News about Dermatologicals Become the Costliest Drug Group in California Workers’ Compensation

 State Certified Interpreters in California’s Workers’ Compensation

-Addressing Language Barriers with State Certified Interpreters Non-English-speaking injured workers in California’s Workers’ Compensation system often face unnecessary challenges due to the lack of state certified interpreters during critical stages of their cases.
-These challenges, highlighted by Language Access for Injured Workers (LAIW), significantly impact the integrity of medical-legal evaluations and the rights of injured
+Addressing Language Barriers with State Certified Interpreters December 19, 2024 – Non-English-speaking injured workers in California’s Workers’ Compensation system often face unnecessary challenges due to the lack of state certified interpreters during critical stages of their cases.
+These challenges, highlighted by Language Access for Injured Workers (LAIW), significantly impact the integrity of medical-legal evaluations and

 State Certified Interpreters in California’s Workers’ Compensation Read Post »